What If... Doctor Strange Lost His Heart Instead of His Hands?: Plot

 After successfully completing a rare hemispherectomy, surgeon Dr. Stephen Strange and his girlfriend Dr. Christine Palmer drive to a celebration party in his honor.
 However, they get into a car crash that kills Palmer.
-A grieving Strange seeks out answers in Kamar-Taj, where he becomes a Master of the Mystic Arts.
-While studying the Eye of Agamotto, Strange learns that it can manipulate time but is warned by the Ancient One and Wong not to do so as it could damage the fabric of reality.
+A grieving Strange seeks answers in Kamar-Taj, where he becomes a Master of the Mystic Arts.
+While studying the Eye of Agamotto, Strange learns that it can manipulate time, but is warned by the Ancient One and Wong not to do so as it could damage the fabric of reality.

-Two years after Palmer's death, Strange returns to that night using the Eye but is unable to save her no matter how he alters events.
+Two years after Palmer's death, Strange returns to that night using the Eye, but is unable to save her no matter how he alters events.
 The Ancient One explains that averting Palmer's death would mean he never became a sorcerer, creating a universe-destroying paradox as the event is an "absolute point" in time.
 Strange refuses to listen and uses the Eye to escape to the Lost Library of Cagliostro.
 He meets librarian O'Bengh and learns he can amass enough power to break an absolute point by absorbing magical beings.

-After centuries of absorbing magical beings, Strange is told by a dying O'Bengh that he is still not powerful enough because he is only half of himself.
-When Strange escaped from the Ancient One, she used the power of the Dark Dimension to split him into two alternate versions, with one Strange studying the books of Cagliostro to become an evil version dubbed "Strange Supreme" and a good version accepting Palmer's death.
-The Ancient One believes the latter Strange can defeat Strange Supreme.
+After centuries of doing so, Strange is told by a dying O'Bengh that he is still not powerful enough because he is only half of himself.
+He soon learns that when he escaped the Ancient One, she used the power of the Dark Dimension to split him into two alternate versions, with him becoming "Strange Supreme" and the other going on to accept Palmer's death, in the hopes that the latter Strange can defeat the former.

-After a battle between the two, Strange Supreme overpowers the good Strange and absorbs him.
-Strange Supreme uses his enhanced powers to reverse Palmer's death, but his monstrous appearance repulses her.
+After a battle between the two, Strange Supreme overpowers and absorbs his counterpart.
+He then uses his enhanced powers to reverse Palmer's death, but his monstrous appearance repulses her.
 As the paradox begins tearing reality apart and his surroundings collapse, Strange Supreme begs the Watcher for help.
-The latter refuses to interfere, and the universe is destroyed.
+The latter refuses to interfere and the universe is destroyed.
 While Strange preserves a small pocket of it, Palmer disintegrates, leaving a regretful Strange Supreme to grieve alone.